PoisonousJohn/DevOps-Deep-Dive/README.md

 # DevOps on Azure Workshop

-## A 2 day workshop covering how to perform DevOps related tasks in Azure.
+## A workshop covering how to perform DevOps related tasks in Azure.
 Consists of a combination of lectures and hands on labs demonstrating core concepts.

 ## Learning Objectives
 * Perform Work Item Management in Visual Studio Team Services